ShidongPAN/ShidongPan.github.io/_pages/about.md

 ## <i class="fa fa-fw fa-rss "></i> News ##

 <ul style="width: auto; height: 300px; overflow: auto">

+  <li> <b> [May 2025]</b> Our paper "Privacy Bills of Materials (PriBOM): A Transparent Privacy Information Inventory for Collaborative Privacy Notice Generation in Mobile App Development" has been accepted by <b>PETS 2025</b>!
+Thanks Zhen and all collaborators! </li>

+  <li> <b> [May 2025]</b> Our paper "Multilingual Prompting for Improving LLM Generation Diversity" is now available on <a href="https://arxiv.org/pdf/2505.15229"> arXiv</a>.
+TL;DR: In this work, we propose that language and other cultural cues can be a powerful lever for enhancing diversity in LLM outputs, and thus point to a way to mitigate these problems. </li>

+  <li> <b> [May 2025]</b> I will be attending the IEEE Symposium on Security and Privacy (Oakland) in San Francisco CA, USA 12-14, 2025. </li>

   <li> <b> [Apr 2025]</b> Our paper "An Analysis of Privacy Regulations and User Concerns of Finance Mobile Applications" has been accepted by <b>Information and Software Technology</b>!
 Congrats to Alessandro and thanks Omar and Prof. John Grundy! </li>